 Commencing in 2016 and as a way of providing students and amateur musicians the chance to perform in a professional setting, Flinders Quartet has invited ensembles from Victorian College of the Arts Secondary School, Monash University, Victorian Amateur Chamber Music Society and Yarra Valley Grammar to perform before their Collins Street Baptist Church lunchtime concerts.
 This project also involves open workshops with the students prior to their concert.
 If you have an ensemble that wishes to be considered for this project in the future, please email us.

 Also in 2016, Flinders Quartet held their inaugural composer development workshop and performance.
-This project sees up to eight composers invited to explore their compositions with members of the quartet in a series of open-to-the-public workshop; culminating with a free public performance of the chosen works.
-This initiative continues in 2017.
+This project sees up to six composers invited to explore their compositions with members of the quartet in a series of open-to-the-public workshop; culminating with a free public performance of the chosen works.
 Click here for more information.